Dig Your Hands in the Dirt: A Manual for Making Art out of Earth by Kiko Denzer

-Brief, elegant, wonderfully and generously illustrated with drawings and 32 pages of color photos, and very affordable, this is a book for teachers, parents, builders, artists, and kids of all ages.
+Here is substantial and serious inspiration and practical lessons for artists, teachers, students, and designers, and anyone interested in natural, earthen materials like adobe, cob, clay, etc. Brief, elegant, generously illustrated with drawings and 32 pages of color photos, and very affordable, this is a book for kids of all ages:

-- synthesizes craft, beauty & inspiration with practical ideas that build awareness, skills, knowledge, and confidence
+- integrates craft, art, inspiration & beauty with practical processes to build awareness, skills, knowledge, and confidence

-- instructions make lo-budget art into a practical option for anyone
+- makes lo-budget art into a practical option for anyone

 - real world insights demonstrate how beauty can make things better

-- simple, lo-tech methods open the border between art and architecture
+- lo-tech methods opens the border between art and architecture